 Which alienated the many, and created the opportunity for Android: Copy the features that made the iPhone great, pump it all up a notch, then make it available to everyone, in an open way, “fixing” the iPhones closed and proprietary shortcomings.
 And add some of your own secret sauce, since that’s what you’re actually after.

 iPhones for the masses.
 The Volks-iPhone.
-But not the highest quality user experience.
-But isn't that a small price to pay for "Open"?
+But not the highest quality user experience (no link, adamsdayoff.tumblr.com no longer exists).
+But isn’t that a small price to pay for “Open”?

 Quality and Popularity expel each other like matter and anti-matter in the big bang, and the combination of both is never stable.

 And neither party is really “evil” or “wrong”: They’re just two different approaches towards creating, selling and sharing, that happen to contradict each other.

 Of course what I’m saying is all black and white and the reality is a complex system of shades of gray in between.
 But I hope you get the picture.

 I guess the best way to think of it is like Yin and Yang: Quality and Popularity may be enemies, but they need each other.
 Most real things are somewhere in between, but they’re strongly drawn towards one or the other.